No scripture Commands Sunday Observance

-Throughout the ages, the majority has not been on the right side.
-From the beginning of human history it has consistently been the small minority who stood by the truth.
-In the days of Noah, there were only 8 people against all the rest of inhabitants.
+From the beginning of human history, it has consistently been the small minority who stood by the truth.
+In the days of Noah, there were only 8 people against all the rest of inhabitants (Genesis 7).
 Throughout the days of the Old Testament we find only a remnant who dared to be different enough to follow God’s true path.
-Jesus said, “Strait is the gate and narrow is the way that leadeth to life and few there be that find it” (Matt.
-7:14).
+Jesus said, “Strait is the gate and narrow is the way that leadeth to life and few there be that find it” (Matthew 7:14).

-Finally, we can say that the majority of people are keeping Sunday simply because they have accepted the tradition of their ancestors without any question and without investigating as to whether it is right or wrong.
+Finally, we can say that the majority of people are keeping Sunday simply because they have accepted the tradition of their ancestors.
+They did that without any question and without investigating as to whether it is right or wrong.
 But the Lord says, “Why do ye also transgress the commandment of God by your tradition?”
 (Matthew 15:3).

 In His service,